nali001/research_asset_search/README.md

 Now you can access the web page on http://IP_address/

-9. Initialize the web application via: http://IP_address/api/initialize_app/
+8. Initialize the web application via: http://IP_address/api/initialize_app/

-10. Obtain API token via: http://IP_address/api/obtain_api_token/

 ### Administration